 In this post, we’re sharing the best ways to make money as a kid.
 From walking dogs to mowing lawns, these are realistic methods that work!

 I visited a friend last week, and she told me that her son was looking for ways to make money but couldn’t find what he was looking for online.
-As someone who’s had an entrepreneurial heart since I was young, I know a thing or two about the best ways to make money as a kid.
-I did almost everything on this list and can confidently say that you can make some extra cash if you’re willing to do the work!
+As someone who has had an entrepreneurial heart since I was young, I know a thing or two about making money as a kid.
+I did almost everything on this list and can confidently say that you can make some extra money if you’re willing to put in the work!

 Most of the advice I see online is entirely unrealistic.
 I just read an article on a popular money website recommending kids download investment apps to start learning about earning money that way.
 That’s nonsense.
 If someone is looking for ways to make money, they need realistic advice and don’t have time to learn about investing.